 Unsweetened mild fruits and herbal teas are optimal.
 Many midwives also recommend so-called breastfeeding teas with anise and fennel to stimulate milk production.
 Peppermint and sage tea, on the other hand, inhibit milk production.
 Mild juice spritzers are quick thirst quenchers and provide energy.
 Carbonated water is great, but not as hydrating as still water, so opt for still over sparkling.

 You should drink some drinks sparingly when breastfeeding.
-Caffeinated drinks, black and green tea can make your baby restless.
-When you are not used to drinking coffee, it can also affect your blood pressure.
-Colas contain way too much sugar and toxins.
-Pure juices and smoothies might be too acidic and, in sensitive babies, lead to a sore bottom.
+Caffeinated drinks, black and green tea can make your baby restless if you overdo it.
+When you’re not used to drinking coffee, it can also affect your blood pressure.

 That means a small glass of wine to toast with at your girlfriend’s wedding is perfectly okay.
 But you shouldn’t regularly drink alcoholic beverages.
 If you do choose to have a few drinks, you can use a system like MilkScreen that will measure the alcohol in your breastmilk so you know whether or not it’s safe to feed that to your baby.
 You can always “pump and dump” if you need to.